How to Get an International Driver’s Permit – The Definitive Guide

 What Is an International Driver’s Permit?

-An International Driver’s Permit (IDP) is a form of identification that allows you to drive in over 175 different countries, as long as you already have a valid license in your home country.
+The IDP is a form of identification that allows you to drive in over 175 different countries, as long as you already have a valid license in your home country.
 The IDP will also translate your English-language driver’s license into languages such as Chinese, French, Japanese, Spanish, and several more.
 This allows you to identify yourself in foreign countries, even if you’re not able to speak the native language.

 Why Is an International Driving Permit Necessary?

-There are several benefits to owning an international driver’s permit if you’re planning your next vacation overseas.
+There are several benefits to owning an international driving permit if you’re planning your next vacation overseas.
 Even if you don’t plan on driving while on vacation, it may be a good idea to get one anyway.
 Here’s why you should consider it.

 #1 – It Is an Internationally Accepted Identification Card